TritonDataCenter/eng/docs/index.md

 Some older components (and a few proprietary ones that are still used) are managed by gitosis running on the internal Joyent git server.
-Files, commits, and documentation for these projects can be browsed at mo.joyent.com.
+Files, commits, and documentation for these projects can be browsed at mo.joyent.com by Joyent employees.

 ## Repository Naming